Twodragon0/OpenWRT-IPFS/README.md

-# IPFS using OpenWRT in RPi

-A bare bones [IPFS](https://ipfs.io) installer using OpenWRT for the Raspberry Pi and other ARM-based devices.

-## Installation

-Log into your system with an administrator account, like the default OS user.
-For example, on the Raspberry Pi, most operating systems will default to the `pi` user, whereas on the Orange Pi that's going to be `orangepi`.
+# Requirement

 ```SHELL
 opkg update && opkg install git git-http curl wget bash
 ```

+# IPFS installation in Raspbian OS

+Log into your system with an administrator account, like the default OS user.
+For example, on the Raspberry Pi, most operating systems will default to the `pi` user, whereas on the Orange Pi that's going to be `orangepi`.
 From any local directory, clone or download this repo, `cd` into it and run the installer:

 ```SHELL
 ./install